rparak/Unity3D_Robotics_Sorting_Machine/README.md

 This solution can be used to control a real machine or to simulate it (Automation Studio Runtime Simulation/ Real PLC).
 The Unity3D Digital-Twin application was tested on the simulation using X20CP1584 PLC.
 It is possible to use another OPC UA server, but in accordance with certain principles (Input / Output nodes).

+The main idea of the application is to use the XYZ manipulator and another axis (camera conveyor) to sort multiple objects.
+We use a 2D camera and an additional light for sorting (visual inspection of the object) and the entire control program (axis control, alarm handling, attach / detach of the objects and others) is programmed on the PLC (OPC UA Server).
+The unity3d digital-twin application is used to visualize the scene, manipulate objects and obtain information about the type of object.

 The sorting machine is a simulation model (designed by the author of the application), so far there is no real identical machine.

 Example of a simple data processing application: